 In another study of 30 people over a 12-week period, some regularly exercised their little fingers, while others just imagined doing the same thing.
 While the group that actually did the physical exercises increased the strength of their little fingers by 53 percent, the group that only imagined doing the same thing also increased the strength of their little fingers by 35 percent.
 Their bodies had changed to look as if they were having the physical experience in external reality over and over again – but they only experienced it in their mind.
 Their minds changed their bodies.

-These studies demonstrates two important points.
+These studies demonstrate two important points.
 Not only can we change our brains just by thinking differently, but when we are truly focused and single-minded, the brain does not know the difference between the internal world of the mind and what we experience in the external environment.
-Our thoughts can become our experience.
+Our thoughts can become our experiences.

 Now, consider the larger implications of the finger-exercise experiments.
 If we apply the same process – mental rehearsal – to anything that we want to do, not only can we change our brains, but also change our lives ahead of any concrete experience.